• Double-bridge static cone penetrometer

 D Data Modification

-Press ↑ or ↓ to scroll through one screen at a time (displaying the data table at 1.1 meters per flip), and press ← or → for quick navigation across five screens (5 meters per flip).
-If you need to view curves on single- or double-bridge setups, simply press the "S" key—this will switch the display to curve mode.
-Then, use ↑ or ↓ to cycle through one screen at a time (6 meters per flip), or press ← or → to navigate across five screens.
+Press ↑ and ↓ to scroll through one screen (1.1 meters per flip, displaying the data table); press ← and → for quick scrolling through five screens (5.1 meters per flip).
+If you need to display a curve on a single bridge or double bridge, press the “S” key—the screen will then show the curve.
+Press ↑ and ↓ to scroll through one screen (6 meters per flip); press ← and → for five screens.

-3: To modify, add, or delete items, press the "D" key to access the edit, add, and delete interface (within a single screen).
+3: To modify, add, or delete items, press the “D” key to enter the modification, addition, and deletion interface (within a single screen).

 xx.x xx.xx xxx.x xxx.x